 - To help build competence you need to provide training, learning and development opportunities and feedback

-Focusing on these simple engagement needs will support the on-boarding process.
-The article also recommend the use of Social Recognition systems.
+Focusing on these simple engagement needs will support the onboarding process.
+The article also recommends the use of Social Recognition systems.

 Social Recognition supporting on-boarding